 Place a sheet of parchment paper on a baking sheet.

-Put pizza Margherita on it and season with a sprinkle of extra virgin oil and bake in the preheated oven to max heat, we are usually around 240 degrees.
+Put pizza Margherita on it and season with a sprinkle of extra virgin oil and bake in the preheated oven to max heat, usually around 240 degrees.

 After 10 minutes of cooking, your delicious pizza is ready.

 If the crust is well cooked and swollen, pull up your pizza to take a look at the bottom and if it’s golden, it’s ready to go.